-Trail users are responsible to provision their own water.
+Trail users are responsible for providing their own water.
 Do not expect to find potable water along the trail.
 Do not rely on hearsay for potential water locations.
 Stashing water is strongly encouraged, especially in desert areas.
 Water stash boxes have been installed in discrete locations for your use.
 Click here for water stash box locations.

 Please take empty containers and all trash with you.